Find photos faster by searching for text

 7. Now you can paste the text wherever you need, like in the messages app or in a browser.

 Ready for more Google tips?
-Check out Google Maps adds an enormous arrow for the directionally challenged.
-Turn it on now.
+Check out this enormous arrow for the directionally challenged in Google Maps and how to urn it on now.

-Discuss: Cool!
-Google Photos will search for text in your pictures -- here's how
+Discuss: Google Photos will now search for text in your pictures -- here's how

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.